hchiam/learning-css/README.md

 - Without a `z-index` escape hatch, by default, stacking order = positioned > non-positioned, then DOM order.
 If you're in the default flow (!= flex) layout, content will float to the front regardless of stacking.
 - `z-index` only works on `position`ed elements (and can also be used with flex/grid children)
-- Note: stacking context != parent-child. https://codepen.io/hchiam/pen/qBPpWyj
+- Note: stacking context != parent-child.
+Analogy: image editor layers, or semver. https://codepen.io/hchiam/pen/qBPpWyj